MakotoUwu/challenge-data-analysis/README.md

 ## Personal Situation

 As a student at BeCode in Ghent, this project presented an opportunity to apply and strengthen my data analysis skills.
 From meticulous data cleaning to strategic data interpretation, every step was a learning experience.
 Despite the challenges, I successfully utilized Python libraries like pandas, matplotlib, and seaborn to derive meaningful insights from the data.
 This project was a significant milestone in my data analysis journey, reinforcing my analytical capabilities and passion for the field.

+This project is part of the AI Bootcamp at BeCode.org